 So, this should help to define "forgiving" and "forgiveness."
 It is not a feeling, but a condition where you do not hold the transgression to someone's account anymore.

 "Pardon" is a similar English word, usually used in a judicial context.
 If a person is guilty of a crime and then pardoned, then he is let off, and the crime can no longer be held to his account.

-"Remit" in English can have either the meaning of canceling a debt/punishment, or sending in money as a payment.
+"Remit" in English can have either the meaning of canceling a debt/punishment, or sending in money as a payment (to pay a bill, which would be a debt for merchandise purchased, until the payment is received by the seller).
 So, the first definition would obviously apply.

 Jesus paid for sins, so that they are considered remitted, forgiven, pardoned, and not held to our account.
 If we are "Christ"-ians, then we have the same mindset and conclusion about others, including those who sin against us.